Here is a selection of the work created which includes a couple of collaborations made by Erlend and myself

 Within Mairi’s lifetime there were a small amount of photographs taken of her.
 These mostly show her within the environments she loved most - the countryside and the gardens.
 There are only a few portrait photographs which we were able to use as reference, and after drawing various studies we settled on a composition which gave a sense of movement: swirling from lower left up to the right in the clothing and hair, reminding us of the wind; contrasting with the figure of Mairi facing into it, much like the shelter belt does; and finally the background referencing the multitude of shapes and colours and sizes and layers of the gardens.

-These 6 Monoprints were an experiment into exploring the layering of shape and colour created by all the different plants within the gardens.
-The rich tapestry of colour and shape was at the forefront of Mairi Sawyers garden design and it is just a joy to experience.
+These 6 Monoprints were an experiment, exploring the rich tapestry of shape and colour created by all the different plants within the gardens.

-And then, when I finished experimenting with the above monoprints, I was left with these cute little paper shapes which were too lovely not to use, so I made these small collage pieces
+And then, when I finished experimenting with the above monoprints, I was left with these little paper shapes so I made these small collage pieces

 If you have any questions then please do get in touch